svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

 + OpenData - Make the data publicly available to allow reproduction of the computational analysis.
 + Ensure research data quality and reproducibility along the whole research lifecycle.

+### References
++ [To be or not to be a Scientist 2.0?](http://www2.uibk.ac.at/downloads/trans/publik/open-agnetta.pdf), Open Access in Translatology, A German Case Study, by Marco Agnetta, Saarland University, Germany, 2015.

 ### Guidelines
 Other useful projects to remember:
-+ https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md is an ongoing paper being written about best practices in scientific computing with many useful tips like normalizing data, automation, writing small funtions, etc..
++ https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md is an ongoing paper being written about best practices in scientific computing with many useful tips like normalizing data, automation, writing small functions, etc..
 + The standardization of research methodologies and processes will help the data quality monitoring process, create reusable datasets and reproducable research.

 General development tips for choosing a FOSS stack :